 Don’t expect to deduct anything even close to what you paid for clothing items unless you purchased them in a thrift store a few days before you gave them to a charity.
 And remember, each article must be in at least good used condition.
 The IRS implemented this particular rule back in August 2006.

-Assuming that your son’s jeans or that top you bought that doesn’t really become you are in nice shape, here’s an idea of the minimum you might expect to claim for some common items in tax year 2018:
+Assuming that your son’s jeans or that top you bought that doesn’t really become you are in nice shape, here’s an idea of the minimums you might expect to claim for some common items in 2019: